CD3/preview/README.md

 `preview` uses `entr` to trigger commands when a file is updated.
 A `Makefile` is used to trigger the commands, so it is completely customizable.
 All that is needed for preview to work is a `Makefile` that contains 3 targets (it may define more that 3, but these are the three that will be used).

-- build : `make build` is ran to generate the output file from the source file
+- setup : `make setup` is ran before the view process is started.
-- view : `make view` is ran to open the output file for viewing
+- start : `make start` is ran to start a process for viewing the preview (i.e. a PDF viewer or browser).
-- refresh : `make refresh` is ran to refresh the viewer when an update occurs.
+- refresh : `make refresh` is ran every time the source file is modified (using `entr`).
+- stop : `make stop` is ran when `preview` recieves a `SIGTERM` (i.e. ctrl-c).
+- cleanup : `make cleanup` is ran after the processes started by `make start` terminates.

 `preview` simply does a little bit of work so that a build and refresh occur when the source file being "previewed" is modified, so the preview can be updated automatically.